guettli/programming-guidelines/README.md

 > 1. Build environment: Data structures, ...
 > 2. Run the code which operates on the data structures
 > 3. Ensure that the output is like you want it to.

+### Code Review: Start to look at the tests first

+If I do a code review, I like to look at the tests first.
+This hides the implementation from my eyes and shows how the method get used.

+A clean interface is more important than a clean implementation.
+The implementation can get refactored easily.
+The interface is harder to change, since in most cases all usages of the interface need to be updated.

 ### Don't search the needle in a haystack.
 Inject dynamite and let it explode